John Hockenberry

 John Charles Hockenberry (born June 4, 1956) is an American journalist and author.
 He has reported from all over the world, on a wide variety of stories in several mediums for more than three decades.
 He has written dozens of magazine and newspaper articles, a play, and two books, including the bestselling memoir Moving Violations: War Zones, Wheelchairs, and Declarations of Independence, which was a finalist for the National Book Critics Circle Award, and the novel A River Out Of Eden.
 He has written for The New York Times, The New Yorker, Wired, The Columbia Journalism Review, Metropolis, The Washington Post, and Harper's Magazine.

 Hockenberry has appeared as a presenter or moderator at many design and idea conferences around the world including the TED conference, the World Science Festival in New York and in Brisbane, the Mayo Clinic's Transform Symposium, and the Aspen Comedy Festival.
 He has been a Distinguished Fellow at the MIT Media Lab and serves on the White House Fellows Committee.

 He is a prominent figure in the disability rights movement; Hockenberry sustained a spinal cord injury in a car crash at age 19, which left him with paraplegia from the chest down.

 In late 2017, several colleagues accused Hockenberry of harassment, unwanted touching and bullying.

 Biography

 Early life

-Hockenberry was born in Dayton, Ohio, and grew up in Vestal, New York and Michigan.
+Hockenberry was born in Dayton, Ohio, and grew up in Vestal, New York and East Grand Rapids, Michigan.
 He graduated in 1974 from East Grand Rapids High School in East Grand Rapids, Michigan.
 In 1976, he was paralyzed while hitchhiking on the Pennsylvania Turnpike.
 The driver of the car fell asleep and crashed, killing herself.
 Hockenberry's spinal cord was damaged, and he remains paralyzed without sensation or voluntary movement from the mid-chest down.
 At the time he was a mathematics major at the University of Chicago, but after his spinal cord injury, he transferred to the University of Oregon in 1980 and studied harpsichord and piano.